 Tip #1: Make sure the steel adheres to the strictest fire standards

-Steel is one of the most fire-resistant materials you can use for a building, meaning fire spreads at a significantly slower rate in a steel building than in buildings made from less fire resistant material such as wood.
-For even more fire safety, make sure that the steel you’re using adheres to the highest and latest of fire standards.
+Steel is one of the most fire-resistant materials you can use for a building, meaning fire spreads at a significantly slower rate in a steel building than in buildings made from less fire-resistant material such as wood.
+For even more fire safety, make sure that the steel you’re using adheres to the highest and latest fire standards.
 You could even consider adding fire-resistant insulation to decrease the spread of fire even further.

 Tip #2: Choose recycled steel for a more eco-friendly option that doesn’t sacrifice durability

-Steel does not degrade when it is recycled, which is why it makes for an excellent option when you want something that is environmentally friendly without sacrifice durability or safety.
+Steel does not degrade when it is recycled, which is why it makes for an excellent option when you want something that is environmentally friendly without sacrificing durability or safety.
 If you want to make sure that your steel building is secure while doing your part for the environment, opt for recycled steel material.
-In fact, around 80 million tons of steel is recycled every year, so there is no shortage of recycled material to choose from.
+In fact, around 80 million tons of steel are recycled every year, so there is no shortage of recycled material to choose from.